S-V-Kartheek/repochat-ai/README.md

-# repochat-ai
+# repochat-ai🚀

-# 🚀 RepoTalk AI  Chat with any GitHub repository using AI — with RAG, AST-based code understanding, and precise file-level citations.
+RepoTalk AI  Chat with any GitHub repository using AI — with RAG, AST-based code understanding, and precise file-level citations.